samv/BirdBirdBird/README.md

 ![Walk-through](demo.gif)

+(note: the error at the end of this demo has been fixed :))

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the